giantswarm/docs/src/content/getting-started/provision-your-first-workload-cluster/_index.md

 ### Updating a cluster

 Cluster updates can be easily performed straight away or scheduled for a specific moment in time.
-The latter is a feature in the vintage product family that many customers find very useful because it allows them to schedule updates without the need to physically be there to "press the button".
+The latter is a feature in the vintage product family that many customers find very useful because it allows them to schedule updates without the need to physically be there to "press the button."

 More information on updating a cluster can be found [in the kubectl-gs reference]({{< relref "/vintage/use-the-api/kubectl-gs/update-cluster" >}}).